lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@hint`
-- Use similar steps as you did in the previous exercise, with gather-spread, so cases are columns.
+- Gather the correct disease columns as written in the instructions.
-- Name the new gather key column "Disease".
+- Name the new gather key column "Disease" and the value column "Cases".
-- Gather the correct columns.

 `@sample_code`